-Through our services, crime victims are able to track the status of appeals and recusal cases.
+VSU works to provide client-centered, trauma-informed, and culturally sensitive services to all crime victims, including underserved, at-risk, underrepresented, and vulnerable populations.
+Through the unit’s services, victims can track the status of appeals, recusal cases, and other matters being handled by DOJ’s prosecutors.
+VSU has a dedicated and well-trained team of advocates who provide appeal notifications to victims and their families.
 These updates allow victims and their families to exercise their rights to address the court or otherwise participate in parole, clemency, and execution proceedings.

-To receive information on resources, notification of an appeal, or notification on a case the Attorney General's Office is prosecuting, please contact VSU at (877) 433-9069 or VictimServices@doj.ca.gov.
+To receive information on resources, notification of an appeal, or notification on a case the Attorney General's Office is prosecuting, please visit https://oag.ca.gov/victimservices/notification, call VSU at (877) 433-9069 or email VSU at VictimServices@doj.ca.gov.

 Victims are entitled to rights pre-trial, during trial, post-conviction, and when their offender tries to appeal their conviction.
 The full list of rights can be found on the Marsy’s Law Card.

 Crime victims or their next of kin may ask the court for money for losses you suffered because of the crime.
 This is called restitution and is paid by the defendant.
 You have the right to be compensated for some crime-related losses, such as personal injury, counseling, lost wages, medical bills, and funeral and burial expenses.